 There are six primary types of whole-house fans to choose from.
 Direct-drive fans, compared to belt-drive whole-house fans, are smaller and typically cheaper because they don’t use a belt to link the motor to the fan.
 They can benefit homes ranging in size from small to medium.

-When compared to direct-drive fans, belt-drive whole-house fans are usually quieter because they use a belt-driven system to run.
+Belt-drive whole-house fans are usually quieter because they use a belt-driven system to run.
 They work well in homes with more space or in areas where noise reduction is an issue.

 1. Airflow Capacity (CFM)